nesaku/BiblioReads/README.md

 ## Features

-- No ads or tracking
+- No ads - Simple.
+We don't show ads.
+- No tracking or data collection - No personal information is ever collected.
+Tracking cookies are not used.
-- No sign up required
+- No sign up required - Use BiblioReads without signing up for an account and never deal with those anoying sign up popups.
 - All requests are proxied - your requests are never directly made to Goodreads
 - Lightweight
+- Modern Design - Responsive design with built-in light & dark mode support

 ---